 4. Why are most of the private hospitals and private schools located in major cities and not in towns or rural areas?

 Answer Most of the private schools and hospitals are located in the cities rather than in towns or villages.
 Since their sole motive is maximum profit, the services they offer are costly and affordable only to affluent dwellers in the city.

 5. Do you think the distribution of public facilities in our country is adequate and fair?
 Give an example of your own to explain.

 Answer While there is no doubt that public facilities should be made available to all, in reality, we see that there is a great shortage of such facilities.
 The distribution of public facilities in our country is neither adequate nor fair.
 For example, the Delhites avail all public facilities like healthcare and sanitation, water, electricity, schools, colleges and public transport.
-But if we go to places a few kilometers away such as Mathura or Aligarh, people have to face grave crises for these facilities.
-Water shortages and Electricity cut-offs are part of the normal routine of life in those places.
+But if we go to places a few kilometres away, such as Mathura or Aligarh, people have to face grave crises for these facilities.
+Water shortages and electricity cut-offs are part of the normal routine of life in those places.
 Public transport is also not properly developed.
 Compared to the metros and large cities, towns and villages are under-provided.
 Compared to wealthy localities, the poorer localities are under-serviced.
-Handing over these facilities to private companies is not an answer.
+Handing these facilities over to private companies is not an answer.
 The important fact is that every citizen of the country has a right to these facilities, which should be provided to all in an equitable manner.

 6. Take some of the public facilities in your area, such as water, electricity, etc. Is there scope to improve these?
 What in your opinion should be done?
 Complete the table.